 What’s the one skill you need to do almost anything in Photoshop?
 You need to know how to make a selection.
 If you want to cut or paste anything, apply edits to certain parts of an image, and so much more you have to know how to select an image in Photoshop.

 Hey there!
 I’m Cara and I have a love-hate relationship with selections.
 They can be tedious, but if you don’t do them right, your project will look terrible.
-And I mean glaringly obvious-that-an-untrained-amateur-worked-on-this-image terrible.
+And I mean glaringly obvious terrible.

 I’m sure you want to avoid this awful label, right?
 So let me show you the various methods of how to select an image in Photoshop.